In Your Cart:

 Chain Lubes

-Keeping a clean chain is the single most important piece of maintenance performed on your bike.
+Keeping your chain clean is the single most important thing you can do for your bike.
 A clean, quiet chain will decrease wear on your drivetrain and enhance your riding experience.
 Selecting a proper lube is imperative in maintaining your chain.

 Oil Based Solvents

-Oil based solvents such as Tri-Flow and WD40 are common in any kind of shop.
+Oil based solvents such as Tri-Flow and WD-40 are common in any kind of shop.
 Oil based solvents are great at silencing squeaky bolts, cables and clamps (like seatpost clamps and stem faces).
 They can also be a life saver if you need to loosen a seized part.
-Solvents are miracle workers when it comes to cleaning old parts, strip off your derailleurs and shifters, a quick spray of Tri-Flow, wipe them down, they will shine like new.
+Solvents are miracle workers when it comes to cleaning old parts: strip off your derailleurs and shifters, add a quick spray of Tri-Flow, wipe them down, and they will shine like new.

 These solvents are often also marketed as chain lubes.
 While they might be ok for getting the old beach cruiser up and running, they are not generally used on performance oriented bikes.
 The oil base eliminates a squeaky chain in the short run, but the solvents penetrate the pins and rollers in the chains, leading to more squeaks (and increased wear) down the road.